 Overall Inspection Approach

 The finding considered for treatment as an old design issue shall be brought to a SERP and a Regulatory Conference, if applicable.
-The finding shall be discussed in the appropriate inspection report cover letter and displayed on the NRC’s with its actual safety significance after the final safety significance is determined.
+The finding shall be discussed in the appropriate inspection report cover letter and displayed on the NRC’s website with its actual safety significance after the final safety significance is determined.

 If enough information is known to determine that the finding meets the old design issue criteria, then the licensee shall be notified in the inspection report cover letter that the finding was determined to be an old design issue.
 The regional office shall perform an IP 95001 supplemental inspection for a White finding or an IP 95002 supplemental inspection for a Yellow or Red finding to review the licensee’s causal evaluation and corrective action plan for that particular issue.
 Because old design issues often predate current licensee policies and practices, performing a review of the licensee’s safety culture as part of an IP 95002 inspection may not be necessary.
 If the region determines that a safety culture review is not required as part of an IP 95002 inspection for an old design issue, the region should document that the review was not performed and include justification in the inspection report.